 One day, Kay received a telegram about her husband.
 He had been injured in the war, but they could not tell her, what had happened and how bad his injuries were.
 She remembers that in the war days, some words were cut out of telegrams for safety reasons.
 She was finally able to hear from a source how he was doing.
 He had gotten wounded from being blown out of a jeep.
 His injuries included losing all of his hearing, getting shot in the arm, and having his hair go white.
 Because of his arm injury, Gerald could never play golf again and had to learn to shave and write with his left hand.
 He was transferred to a V.A.
 Hospital and returned home in 1945.
 It took him a while to get used to being home.
 However, Kay recalls, “He never complained about the war.
 He always said ‘at least I got back’.”

 Whether they were working in the shoe store or picking up sticks in their yard, Gerald and Kay always worked together and never had any trouble.
-Kay still lives in the house they built together, “Back then we didn’t have to have a contract to build a house, and because the builder knew that we were trustworthy.”
-Kay still has her original water heater and furnace which were installed in 1956-1957.
+Kay lived in the house they built together, “Back then we didn’t have to have a contract to build a house, and because the builder knew that we were trustworthy.”
+Kay still had her original water heater and furnace which were installed in 1956-1957.

 Gerald and Kay celebrated 60 years together.
 In 1999, Gerald was diagnosed with pancreatic cancer and passed away shortly after his diagnosis.
-Kay misses both him and her friends who have passed.
+Kay missed both him and her friends who have passed.

-Kay is a definite people person.
+Kay was a definite people person.
 When her husband was living, he used to tell her that she didn’t need to talk to everyone.
-She laughs as she reminisces.
-She gets daily visits from her friend Will and she has her cat ‘Whitey’ to keep her company.
+She laughed as she reminisced.
+She got daily visits from her friend Will and she had her cat ‘Whitey’ to keep her company.

-Kay also keeps herself busy by knitting.
-She has made over 200 sweaters for World Vision to give to needy children globally and has knit for church needs as well.
+Kay also kept herself busy by knitting.
+She made over 200 sweaters for World Vision to give to needy children globally and has knit for church needs as well.
 In 2011, Kay knitted 40 hats.
-Her newest project involves making sweaters for teddy bears so that they can be passed out by the fire department to give to children who have come through tough circumstances.
-She also enjoys flowers and working outdoors.
+She also enjoyed flowers and working outdoors.

-Kay appreciates Noble County because of the people and the pretty houses.
+Kay appreciated Noble County because of the people and the pretty houses.
 “Mainly the people” she says.
-She is trying to make new friends now that most of hers have passed on.

 Kay established the Gerald C. Hayes Fund upon Gerald’s death and the purpose of this Field of Interest fund was for the betterment of the Ligonier Cemetery for charitable purposes.
 The Gerald and Catheleen Hayes Scholarship Fund was created after a dear friend of Kay’s passed away.
 Kay thought why should she wait until she dies to give back to the community and she so loves children that she started a scholarship fund that would benefit students forever.
 Then upon friendships established throughout the last few years she wanted to start a fund for a local alternative school benefitting the West Noble area so she created The Ligonier Crossing Fund.